Skip to content

 dicom:

-#Add de-id profile here.
+#Add de-ID profile here.

-Verify that your config is valid YAML using an online validator tool.
+3. Save the config as a YAML file.
+For example, config.yaml Verify that your config is valid YAML using an online validator tool.

 Step 4: Upload your Data

-- To use this config file in your command:
+1. To use this config file in your command:

 fw ingest template ~/Documents/DataToImport TemplateExample --config-file ~/Documents/ExampleConfig.yaml

-- You'll see the following output when the Flywheel CLI is using the config file:
+2. You'll see the following output when the Flywheel CLI is using the config file:

 fw ingest template ~/Documents/DataToImport TemplateExample --config-file ~/Documents/ExampleConfig.yaml